 Beware of vouchers

-Besides avoiding these common problems, there are some aspects which can make a difference (in a positive way) when comparing to competitors.
+Besides avoiding these common problems, there are some aspects which can make a positive difference when compared to competitors.

 Consider different user profiles